lithnet/access-manager-docs/docs/about-ams/Access-Manager-Editions.md

 # Access Manager Editions
-Access Manager comes in two editions - Community and Enterprise.

 ## Community Edition
 Access Manager Community edition is our core offering, that contains all the features that an organization need to help defend themselves from lateral movement-based attacks.
 You can provide your users full access to Microsoft LAPS passwords and request just-in-time admin access to computers all from the convenience of their browser.